 Staying up to date with your backups will give you the peace of mind you need.

-- Link to remote storage location
+- Link to the remote storage location of your choice.
+I recommend Google Drive.

 - After any major changes to your website, run a new backup.